trueadm/react/packages/react-events/docs/Focus.md

 Called when the element receives or loses focus following keyboard navigation.
 This can be used to display focus styles only for keyboard interactions.

+### autoFocus: boolean = false

+Automatically moves focus to the first focusable element within scope.

+### contain: boolean = false

+Contain focus within the subtree of the `FocusScope` instance.

+### restoreFocus: boolean = false

+Automatically restores focus to element that was last focused before focus moved within the scope.